 |Aspirants can check the following links to align their preparation for UPSC 2021 examination:|

 - The Securitisation and Reconstruction of Financial Assets and Enforcement of Security Interest Act, 2002, more commonly known by its shorter name SARFAESI Act, is a legislation that allows banks and other financial organizations to recover bad loans effectively.

 - The act can be utilized to tackle the problem of Non-Performing Assets (NPAs) through different procedures.
 However, this is possible only for secured loans.
 For unsecured loans, banks should move the court in order to file a civil case of defaulting.

-Under this act secured creditors (banks or financial institutions) have many rights for enforcement of security interest under section 13 of SARFAESI Act, 2002.
+Through SARFAESI Act, secured creditors (banks or financial institutions) have many rights for enforcement of security interest under section 13 of this act.
 If borrower of financial assistance makes any default in repayment of loan or any installment and his account is classified as Non performing Asset by secured creditor, then secured creditor may require before expiry of period of limitation by written notice to the borrower for repayment of due in full within 60 days by clearly stating amount due and intention for enforcement.